Accelerated Programs

 - Stimulation of intellectual curiosity, independence and responsibility;

-- Development of advanced critical thinking, communication and collaboration skills through the lens of local and global citizenship
+- Development of advanced critical thinking, communication and collaboration skills through the lens of local and global citizenship.

 As you explore our website, you will encounter these terms: